tweedge/unishox2-py3/README.md

 Conversely, if you give an `original_size` value that is too small, too little memory will be allocated.
 This means that Unishox2 will write past the memory boundary (as it's C under the hood, which is just bound to Python via a module), and your Python program will crash.

-The last note to make is that Unishox2 doesn't guarantee 1:1 parity with the source text.
-In particular, full-stops will be assigned during decompression in a 'best-guess' manner:

->6.11 Encoding punctuation

->• Some languages such as Japanese and Chinese use their own punctuation characters.
-For example, full-stop is indicated using U+3002 which is represented visually as a small circle.

->• So when encountering a Japanese full-stop, the special code for full-stop is used, only in this case, the decoder is expected to decode it as U+3002 instead of ’.’.
-In general, if the prior Unicode character is greater than U+3000, then the special full-stop is decoded.

-> ...

-Additional discussion on the above is [here](https://github.com/siara-cc/Unishox/issues/6).

 ### Performance

 While Unishox doesn't provide *guaranteed* compression for *all* short strings (see the test cases for some examples where the output is larger than the input), it tends to provide better compression than many competitors in real-world usecases for short string compression.
-In addition, as unishox2-py3 is using a C module instead of reimplementing Unishox2 in Python, there is minimal performance loss across most applications.
+In addition, as unishox2-py3 is using a C module instead of reimplementing Unishox2 in Python, there is acceptable performance loss across most applications.

 When tested on Reddit data (technical subreddits, mostly English-oriented, ~3m entries), the average number of bytes required for storing each post's title was:
 * Original: 125.12